Oak Barton Farm

 Fruit

-We have planted a brand new orchard with 19 mainly local varieties of apples, pears, plums, cherries and mulberries.
-Now we are nurturing our young trees while patiently looking forward to the first fruits.
+We have planted a brand-new orchard with 19 mainly local varieties of apples, pears, plums, cherries and mulberries.
+For now, we are carefully nurturing our young trees and patiently looking forward to the first harvests.

-If you are interested in our produce or products or if you want to be a part of the growing at Oak Barton Farm please get in touch
+If you’re interested in our produce, our products, or becoming part of the growing at Oak Barton Farm, we’d love to hear from you please get in touch!

 The Journey